JC13/feup-SpaceCruiserApp/README.md

     Listing of the expected final test cases, and how they intend to test the application:

+    - Test movement of the spaceship in the mobile using the accelerometer
-    - Test to all collisions possible (e.g: ship and asteroids, ship and a bonus, ship with or without shield...)
+    - Test to all collisions possible:
+        - between the spaceship and other objects with or without shield
+        - between the spaceship and obstacles
-    - Test movement of the spaceship using the mobile
+        - between the spaceship and the bonus
+        - between obstacles